ReShadowww/media-stack/README.md

 ## Add a movie

 - Movies --> Search for a movie --> Add Root folder (/downloads) --> Quality profile --> Add movie
-- Go to transmission (http://localhost:9091) and see if movie is getting downloaded.
+- Go to qbittorrent (http://localhost:5080) and see if movie is getting downloaded.

 ## Configure Prowlarr

 - Open Prowlarr at http://localhost:9696
-- Settings --> General --> Authentications --> Select AUthentication and add username and password
 - Add Indexers, Indexers --> Add Indexer --> Search for indexer --> Choose base URL --> Test and Save
 - Add application, Settings --> Apps --> Add application --> Choose Sonarr or Radarr or any apps to link --> Prowlarr server (http://localhost:9696) --> Radarr server (http://localhost:7878) --> API Key --> Test and Save
 - This will add indexers in respective apps automatically.